jphmenzel/jpmlipidomics/README.md

 https://au.linkedin.com/in/jan-philipp-menzel-b09455b7

-Latest updates to the workflow:
+Latest updates to the workflow or this repository:

+2023_09_21: Updated transition lists compatible with newer Skyline versions can be found in the folder with testing files.

 2023_05_10: The module for P value calculation now automatically writes mean values, standard deviations, fold changes, P values, t-test statistic values, degrees of freedom and confidence intervals (95%) into the output file.